 Key Contributions:

-Impact: In practice, our proposed methods widen the range of stable step-sizes by a factor of three compared to standard SGD in challenging benchmarks like the Humanoid task, demonstrating both theoretical rigor and practical effectiveness.
+Impact: In practice, our proposed methods widen the range of stable step-sizes by several factors compared to standard SGD in challenging benchmarks like the Humanoid task, demonstrating both theoretical rigor and practical effectiveness.

 From Gradient Clipping to Normalization for Heavy-Tailed SGD. with F. Hübler, N. He.
 AISTATS, 2025.

 Stochastic Policy Gradient Methods: Improved Sample Complexity for Fisher-non-degenerate Policies. with A. Barakat, A. Kireeva, N. He.
-ICML, 2023.
+ICML, 2023a.

 Second-order Optimization under Heavy-Tailed Noise: Hessian Clipping and Sample Complexity Limits. with A. Sadiev, P. Richtárik.
 NeurIPS, 2025.